For students

 Metronome: on the off-beat

-Play with the metronome clicking on beats 2 and 4 in 4/4, on the second eighth note of each beat, or halfway through a measure.
-This trains a more sophisticated sense of internal pulse.
+Play with the metronome clicking on the off-beats — beats 2 and 4 in 4/4, on the second eighth note of each beat, halfway through a measure, or on every second measure.

 #22